 Once you have articulated your question, you can look for records that answer that question.
 The FamilySearch Research Wiki can help you know the availability of records for a specific time and place.

 The most likely record to determine who married whom and when would is a marriage record.
 You can find such records for the United States for free on FamilySearch.
 You can also search the Newspapers.com Marriage Index on Ancestry.

 Marriage of Charles Stall to Mary Calsberger

 In this marriage record for Charles Stall, we read that he married Mary Carlsberger.
 These early marriage records provide little more than a date and a place.
-I could seek out church records since they were married by Rev. R Herbst.
+What can I do next?

 Columbus, Ohio, City Directory, 1883, page 3434

 Rev. Richard Herbst served the German Evangelical Lutheran faith at the Zion's Church.
 I could contact this church or the Evangelical Lutheran archive that serves Columbus, Ohio, to seek out the marriage records.

 Or I could research Charle's bride.

 The next step on your genealogy research plan should involve fully investigate the subject's wife after the couple wed.